 Inspect bathroom fixtures before family and friends arrive or consider upgrading to water-efficient fixtures and appliances.
-Find tips on how to detect and prevent costly water leaks on our blog.
+Find tips on how to detect and prevent costly water leaks.

 Preparing for and cleaning up after holiday meals and parties can use much more water than ordinary, everyday use.
 Running your tap continuously while preparing food or washing dishes can use more than 2 gallons of water every minute!

 Reduce your water use by scraping dirty dishes clean instead of rinsing them.
 You can save 60 gallons weekly by brushing food scraps into the garbage can or composting them instead of rinsing them into the garbage disposal.